Scroll down to APPLY! for online application

 Students who meet the eligibility requirements may apply for funding for a presentation once per project, and once per year.
 Funds are disbursed at the discretion of the Undergraduate Research Opportunities Council (UROC), the reviewing body for the proposals.

 Qualified students may apply for travel funds to cover or supplement the costs of attending a specific professional conference or event where they will present their research or creative project as the first author.
-Funds are available of up to $2,000 per individual and $5,000 per group.
+Funds are available of up to $2,000 per individual and $5,000 per group for approved line items on their budget.
+Recipients are required to show receipts for proof of spending.

 Applications are paperless and all materials are due by the deadline.
 Submission of an application form automatically generates an email receipt to the applicant; however, this does not necessarily mean that all requirements have been met for review by Council, only that the application form was submitted and received.
 Applications that meet all requirements by the deadline are processed and reviewed by UROC within one month of the monthly submission deadline.
 Students will be notified of the decision via email after UROC has made a decision.